-- 38 Unrestrained taxiing of models within the pit area is prohibited. - A verbal warning must be given to ensure that other pilots are aware of "taking off" or "landing", and pilots must call a warning "on the patch" when required and call "patch clear" when clear.
+- Unrestrained taxiing of models within the pit area is prohibited and once at the pilots' line models should be taxied out taking the shortest route to the safety line. - A verbal warning must be given to ensure that other pilots are aware of "taking off" or "landing", and pilots must call a warning "on the patch" when required and call "patch clear" when clear.